 Gustan Cho Associates is a mortgage company licensed in multiple states with no lender overlays on government and conventional loans.
 Gustan Cho Associates is known with a national five-star reputation being a one-stop mortgage shop due to having every alternative and non-QM mortgage program in today’s market.
 We are affiliated with over 50 wholesale lending partners:

 - FHA Loans with no overlays

-- VA Loans with minimum credit score requirement of 580 FICO and no overlays
+- VA Loans with minimum credit score requirement or maximum debt to income ratio caps and no overlays

 - USDA Loans with no overlays